andikpbw/youtube-tag-generator/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Three
+      - title: Faster Growth
-        tagline: This is the tagline
+        tagline: ''
-        subtitle: This is the item subtitle
+        subtitle: ''
-        text: |
+        text: >
-          Learn from the tutorial and build your first awesome Netlify Create site.
+          Our data-driven insights and competitor analysis tools give you the edge you need to grow your channel more quickly and efficiently.
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder image